holoflash/psikat/README.md

 # PSIKAT

-A lightweight cross-platform tracker inspired sequencer built with Rust and egui.
+A lightweight cross-platform tracker-like sequencer built with Rust and egui.

 ![screenshot](screenshot.png)